wagtail/rfcs/text/054-internationalisation.md

 There will be one entry for each unique `translation_key` value.
 The URL of that entry would be the URL of the page in the default locale (as defined by the `LANGUAGE_CODE` setting).
 URLs to other languages will be added using `<xhtml:link rel="alternate" hreflang={language code here} />` tags as specified in: [https://support.google.com/webmasters/answer/189077?hl=en](https://support.google.com/webmasters/answer/189077?hl=en)

-Note: if there isn’t a translation in the default locale, the page with the lowest ID would be considered the default instead.
+Note: if there isn’t a translation in the default locale, the translation with the earliest `first_published_at` date would be used instead.

+### `Page.max_count`

+`Page.max_count` limits the number of instances a page type can have in the tree.
+This will be updated to become per-locale instead of the whole tree.

+It's mainly used for pages that can only have a single instance, such as the homepage.
+Making this global will prevent them from being translated.

 ### Wagtail transfer

+(This section is non-normative)

 Wagtail transfer will need to take the locale into account when moving pages from one instance to another.
 As mentioned earlier, pages with a locale cannot be created under a page with a different locale.